Rayyankhan18/Luna/README.md

 ## 🏆 Recognition
-* **Secured 4th Place** in SmashHack 2024 - A testament to our innovative approach to cybersecurity and AI integration
+* **Secured 4th Place All India** in SmashHack 2024 out of 1400+ teams - A testament to our innovative approach to cybersecurity and AI integration

 ## 🌟 Overview
 Luna AI is a comprehensive cybersecurity solution that empowers organizations with advanced tools to combat cyber threats.
 Our AI-driven approach combines smart detection, robust protection, and proactive prevention, all tailored for the modern threat landscape.